twindb/twindb-table-compare/README.rst

      :alt: Updates

-TwinDB Table Compare reads percona.checksums from the master and slave and shows what records are difference if there are any inconsistencies.
+TwinDB Table Compare reads percona.checksums from the master and slave and shows what records are difference
+    if there are any inconsistencies.

 * Free software: Apache Software License 2.0
 * Documentation: https://twindb-table-compare.readthedocs.io.

-Features
+Usage
 --------

-* TODO
+TwinDB Table Compare should be used in the command line.

+This will show differences in data between *slave* and its master.

+``twindb_table_compare`` *slave*

+where *slave* is a hostname of a MySQL slave.

+Run ``twindb_table_compare --help`` for other options.

 Credits
 ---------